 SHOGREN: The last turtle Stacy shows me is a dead Kemp's ridley.
 It's covered from nose to tail with thick oil, the consistency of wet cement.
 Stacy says it's heartbreaking, especially because there are so few sea turtles left.

-Dr. MICHAEL ZICCARDI (Veterinarian and Director, Oiled Wildlife Care Network): What the helicopter can do is it can see where heavy patches of oil are and actually directs the ships to that area.
+MICHAEL ZICCARDI: What the helicopter can do is it can see where heavy patches of oil are and actually directs the ships to that area.

 SHOGREN: Ziccardi is a professor at the University of California-Davis, and a veteran of more than 30 oil spills, but he says scientists know very little about the effects of oil on turtles.
 One thing they're learning is that turtles swallow oil.
 Teams cleaning the rescued live ones say some regurgitate oil days after they're plucked from the Gulf.

 ZICCARDI: All of those animals out there that are oiled are truly my patients that I'm trying to save.

 SHOGREN: Elizabeth Shogren, NPR News.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.